Teofilo79/teofilo79.github.io/_posts/2025-06-10-new-domain.md

 tags: [Hello]
 ---

 New site address acquired!
-I managed to use only my surname without any domain name!
-So lucky to have it ending with "uk".
+I managed to use only my surname without any top-level domain!
+Well, at least it looks so.
 Ho-Ho-Ho!<br><br>

 With Regards,<br>
 Andrii Strilch.uk